 Ready to start playing the violin or fiddle?

 Looking for the best beginner instruments out there?

 Picking the best violins or fiddles for beginners can be tricky.
 There are a lot of great options on the market.
 Luckily, we’re here to help.
 On this page, we’ve assembled a full list of the best beginner and student fiddles and violins on the market today.

 While you may need to budget wisely when buying a violin or fiddle, it’s also important to find an instrument that has the quality you need.
-While we’ve listed the best professional violins elsewhere, each of the instruments below are great for student players and will offer a superior mix of both quality and affordability.
+While we’ve listed the best professional violins elsewhere, each of the instruments below is great for student players and will offer a superior mix of both quality and affordability.

 Below is our list of the very best violins and fiddles for beginners that are on the market today.

 Trying to speed up your journey to becoming a world-class violinist?